marqs85/snes_dejitter/README.md

 ---------- | -------------
 CSYNC_i    | TTL C-sync signal from the console MCLK_EXT_i | External clock input.
 Used only in PAL mode, not needed in pure NTSC installations.
 CLK_SEL_i  | Master clock source selection (0=internal/NTSC, 1=external/PAL).
 In PAL mode, MCLK and CSYNC are bypassed to output.
 Pin is pulled low internally, so it can be left disconnected in pure NTSC installations.
 Connected to PALMODE in multiregion installations.
-Can be forced high by bridging JP1, but must never be done if the pin is wired to console.
+Can be forced high by bridging JP1 (pre-1.2 boards only), but must never be done if the pin is wired to console.
 MCLK_o     | Clock output.
-See model-specific instructions on voltage divider (R13,R14) requirement.
+See model-specific instructions on voltage divider (R13,R14 / JP2) requirement.
 CSYNC_o    | C-sync output (~2.5Vpp unterminated, ~1.1Vpp to 75ohm termination) to an isolated multi-AV pin.
 Driver circuit is identical to SHVC-CPU-01.